saifhaq/alma/examples/mnist/README.md

 ```

 This will run the EXPORT+EAGER conversion option and the EAGER conversion option, benchmarking the
 model speed for each conversion option.
-The batch size of the data loader is controlled via the
-`batch_size` argument, fed in via the config object.
-The number of samples to run the benchmark on
-is controlled via the `n_samples` argument.
-For convenience, we also provide a `data-dir`
-argument, so that one can have one's data loader feed in specific data, and a `model-path`
-argument, so that one can feed in specific model weights.

 The results will look like this, depending on one's model, dataloader, and hardware.